 In 1955, James Dean made the classic teen-angst film "Rebel Without a Cause," telegraphing his rebellious ways with his uniform of blue jeans, white T-shirt and leather jacket.
 Marlon Brando wore the same look in the 1953 film "The Wild One" and Marilyn Monroe popularized the outfit for women (minus the leather jacket) in "The Misfits."
 The "cowboy" look symbolized that these young people didn't want to conform to society and longed for the open range, so to speak.
 In fact, jeans were banned from schools in the 1950s, seen as a symbol against authority.
 Nevertheless — or because of this — jeans became firmly associated with youth culture as the 1950s morphed into the '60s and beyond.
 And as these teens became adults, they continued wearing jeans everywhere.

 Jeans have always been closely associated with America and American values.
 But could that love affair be cooling down?
-After a few recent years of poor company earnings, media reportsspeculated whether Americans were ditching jeans permanently for "athleisure" wear like yoga pants and leggings.
-Time will tell.
-Levi Strauss reported a modest profit for first quarter 2017, while VF Brands, which owns Lee and Wrangler jeans reported a loss.
-But it's hard to think that there wouldn't be room for both in the U.S. fashion landscape.
+After a few years of poor company earnings in the 2010s, media reports speculated whether Americans were ditching jeans permanently for "athleisure" wear like yoga pants and leggings.
+But maybe not.
+Levi Strauss reported earnings soared during first quarter 2022, while Kontoor Brands, which owns Lee and Wrangler jeans reported huge revenue for the two brands for fiscal year 2021.
+It's hard to think that there wouldn't be room for both jeans and athleisure in the U.S. fashion landscape.